 A simple but effective way to improve your dog's smell is to rinse him with vinegar.
 While vinegar may not smell great anyway, once it dries, your dog's odor will disappear, along with many of the other unpleasant smells.

 If you want to try it, just combine 2 cups of distilled white vinegar with 4 gallons of water.
 Use plain water to wet your dog's skin, not just the coat.
 Saturate your dog's coat with the vinegar mixture.
 Finally, dry your pet without rinsing off the vinegar.

 Keep Your Dog's Bedding Clean

-Make Sure Your Dog's Ears, Anal Sac, and Teeth Are Clean
+Make Sure Your Dog's Ears and Teeth Are Clean

-A dog's smell can sometimes originate from the ears.
-To clean them, you can use cotton pads with an indicated ear cleaning product for dogs, or you can also use baby or dog wipes.
-However, you should never use cotton swabs since you do not want to go too far in and damage their ear canal.
+A dog's smell can sometimes originate from their ears.
+To clean your dog's ears, use cotton pads with an approved ear cleaning product for dogs.
+You can also use baby or dog wipes.
+However, you should never use cotton swabs since you do not want to damage your dog's ear canals.

-Another source of stinky dog odor is bad doggy breath.
-Frequent teeth brushing will keep both teeth and gums healthy, and your dog's breath will be pleasant.
-You should use a small toothbrush, and you must only use dog toothpaste.
-Don't use your toothpaste.
-Brush in small circles to loosen plaque and eliminate bad odor.
-Once again, never use human toothpastes since they contain artificial sweeteners that can be toxic for your dog.
+Another source of dog odor is bad doggy breath.
+Frequent teeth brushing will keep both teeth and gums healthy, and your dog's breath should improve.
+You should use a small toothbrush and dog toothpaste.
+Don't use human toothpaste on your dog as they can be toxic for dogs.
+Brush in small circles to loosen plaque which will help eliminate bad odor.

 In some cases, bad dog odors may be a sign of a minor health issue such as gum disease or skin infection.
 In other cases, it may indicate a severe systemic illness such as diabetes or kidney disease.
-If your dog smells different or stinkier than usual, ask your veterinarian to examine him or her.
+If your dog smells worse than usual, ask your veterinarian to examine them.